dadduedo/testKromin/README.md

 - `q`: string => the todo content must include `q`
 - `from`: date => the todo must be created after `from`
-- `to`: date => the todo must be created before `to` and returns the todo lists matching the given criteria.
+- `to`: date => the todo must be created before `to`

+and it must return the todo lists matching the given criteria.

 **2. Normal task**